INTRODUCTION

 1. Runners will be called out at the home plate area when the defensive player in possession of the ball is in contact with any portion of the expanded “home plate area”.

-2. Touching the expanded “home plate area” is defined as the touching of any part of the expanded plate (including a mat, if utilized) by the defensive player in possession/control of the ball.
+2. Touching the expanded “home plate area” is defined as contacting any part of the expanded plate (including a mat, if utilized) by the defensive player in possession/control of the ball.

-3. Runners may not be tagged out after they pass the commitment line coming to the home plate area.
+3. Runners may not be tagged out after they pass the commitment line running to the home plate area.

 SSUSA rules (runner placed at second base to start the inning) will not be used.
-Games will continue to be played until won by one team.
+Games will continue to be played until the game is won by one team.

-1. During innings 1 through 6, the maximum number of runs that can be scored by either team shall be five (5) runs.
+1. The maximum number of runs that can be scored by each team shall be five (5) runs per inning during the first through sixth innings.

-A 15-run rule will be in effect after the trailing team bats five (5) complete innings (Regular season and Playoffs).
+A 15-run rule will be in effect after the trailing team bats five (5) complete innings.
+(Applies to Regular season and Playoff Season)

 When an “infield fly” is called by the umpire, the batter is out, runners advance at their own risk.

 A team must have nine players present in order to begin a game.
-The opposing team will provide a catcher (who will make defensive plays).
-However, if a team has 10 players, the opposing team will not provide a catcher.
-Our reasoning is that the team with 10 players already has the advantage of getting through the batting order faster than the other team.
+The opposing team will provide a catcher who will make defensive plays only - this is subsequent to the opposing team having sufficient players to accommodate.
+However, if a team has 10 players, the opposing team is not permitted to provide a catcher for defensive plays only - the rationale is that the 10 player team has the advantage of cycling through the batting order more often.
+The team must bat 10 and/or 11 players and each short player is considered an automatic out in the lineup at the 10 and/or 11 spot.

 One-and-One Pitch Count for the Game